-Although we believed in the Lord Jesus and received Him as our Savior, at times we may have wondered, “How do I know I’m saved?”
+As Christians, although we’ve believed in the Lord Jesus and received Him as our Savior, at times we may wonder, “How do I know I’m saved?”
 Sometimes we feel we’re definitely saved; at other times, we’re not so sure.
 When we’re tossed back and forth between certainty and uncertainty, it’s difficult for us to progress in our Christian life.

-But we don’t have to be unsure, since God provides three clear ways for us to have the full assurance of salvation.
-In this post we’ll discuss these ways.
+But we don’t have to be unsure.
+God provides three clear ways for us to have the full assurance of salvation, which we’ll discuss in this post.

 1. The Bible says so

-One way we can know we’re saved is that the Bible says so.
+The first way we know we’re saved is that the Bible says so.
 We have to realize that the Bible isn’t an ordinary book; it’s the speaking of the living God Himself.
 And God does not lie, so we can absolutely believe, trust, and rely on His Word.

 First John 5:13 says this: